HajimeKawahara/exojax/documents/tutorials/get_started.rst

     :depth: 2

-First, we recommend FP64 unless you can think precision seriously.
-Use jax.config to set FP64:
+First, we recommend 64 bit unless you can think precision seriously.
+Use jax.config to set 64 bit:

 .. code:: ipython3